sciensoft/hateoas/README.md

 ## Issues

-To open an issue or even suggest a feature, please use the [Issues] tab.
+To open an issue or even suggest a new feature, please use the [Issues] tab.

 ## License